 Grading options: A-F (default), P-NP, audit

 Surveys the history, theories, etiology, assessment, diagnosis, and treatment of the spectrum of psychological disorders.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and PSY 201A or 202A.
+Prerequisites: PSY 201A or 202A.
 Audit available.

 - Enhance personal and social interactions by using the knowledge of the history and major theories of abnormal behavior.

-- Better understand one’s own and others’ behavior by applying the knowledge of assessment, diagnosis, classification systems and DSM categories.
+- Better understand one’s own and others’ behavior by applying the knowledge of assessment, diagnosis, classification systems and Diagnostic & Statistics Manual (DSM) categories.

-- Become a more effective consumer of and advocate for mental health care services through an understanding of the various approaches to the diagnosis and treatment of psychological disorders.
+- Be a more effective consumer of and advocate for mental health care services through an understanding of the various approaches to the diagnosis and treatment of psychological disorders.

 Outcome Assessment Strategies

 Students may demonstrate learning outcomes by any, some or all of the following: